-Please note that any art installed with these grant funds on property owned by the City and County of San Francisco or on private property, must be reviewed and approved by the San Francisco Arts Commission starting with the Visual Arts Committee of the Commission.
+• Art Installation: Please note that any art installed with these grant funds on property owned by the City and County of San Francisco or on private property, must be reviewed and approved by the San Francisco Arts Commission starting with the Visual Arts Committee of the Commission.
 This applies to murals, public sculpture, and similar projects.
 It will be the responsibility of the grantee to build this process into their grant plan and timeline.
-Please contact the following Public Art Program staff if you have questions: Jenn Crane at jennifer.crane@sfgov.org for murals; Aleta Lee at aleta.lee@sfgov.org for sculpture or any other type of public art.
+Please contact the following Public Art Program staff if you have questions: Alyssa Torres at alyssa.torres@sfgov.org for murals.